arontier/ad3-descs/apps/alphafold2_multistate/docs/en/README.md

 # Description

-Multi-State MODELING is a method for predicting protein structure using Jumper J. et al method[1].
+Multi-State Modeling is a method for predicting protein structure using Jumper J. et al method[1].
 To generate various structural conformations of protein, Heo, L. and Feig, M. method was used.